Prescription Ordering Direct (POD) service

 Your relationship to the patient:

 Once processed, you will receive a confirmation and your prescription should be available to collect at your nominated pharmacy within four working days.

 If the team need to contact you with any questions about your request, they will use the contact number you have provided.
 If they are unable to contact you, a reply email will be sent.

-The email inbox is monitored Monday to Friday (exc. bank holidays) between 8am and 5pm, we aim to process it within 24 hours.
+The email inbox is monitored Monday to Friday (exc. bank holidays) between 8am and 5pm.

-If your request is urgent (required within 24 hours), then please call POD directly on the following numbers:
+If your request is urgent (required within 24 hours), then please call POD directly on the following number: